Aidan-Killeen/Simple-Independent-Coding/Text Editor/README.md

 # Text Editor
-A WIP Text editor using Tkinter for the API
+A simple Text editor using Tkinter for the API